kristopolous/quick-color/README.md

 and arguments are either one of

- * a hex color in the form of #aabbcc
+ * a hex color in the form of #aabbcc or the short syntax of #abc
- * 3 numbers between 0 and 256
+ * a numbers between 0 and 255 (or 0 to 360 when appropriate in hsl/hsv space).
- * 3 floating point numbers between 0 and 1
+ * a floating point numbers between 0 and 1.
  * a percentage expressed like "90%"
  * an equation with no spaces, such as "0.5/2".

-If the LHS is col, such as "col2rgb", then the input can be an html color name ... the valid names are in the index.html file.
+> Note: If the LHS is "col", such as "col2rgb", then the input can be an html color name ... the valid names are in the index.html file.
 Scroll down and a huge table should be obvious.

 ## Examples

 ### Syntax

-We're going to take an input expressed in a mixed form of percentages, floating point numbers, and a value that is [0..256].
+We're going to take an input expressed in a mixed form of percentages, floating point numbers, and a value that is [0..255].

 Our test case will be the mid-point of each of these expressions.